farazdagi/sample-distributed-app/README.md

 To start a simple cluster of 3 homogeneous nodes on DO, use:

+1. Create new discovery token and update `config/cloud-config.yaml` (you can obtain new token here: http://discovery.etcd.io/new)

+2. Start nodes

 ```
 $ env TOKEN=$TOKEN SSH_KEY_ID=$SSH_KEY_ID bin/create-droplet.sh core-1
 $ env TOKEN=$TOKEN SSH_KEY_ID=$SSH_KEY_ID bin/create-droplet.sh core-2